ihsotas0/Interfaced/worldbuilding/groups.pickerism.md

 worlds per second, it would take around 18 days to purge the galaxy.
 Since there are 31,536,000 seconds in a year, the Great Purge went from purging 315,360,000 worlds (20 galaxies, using the Milky Way as reference, which is far from the average but fine for reference) a second to 0 in a year.

-Since it takes 18 days to purge a galaxy, galaxies were in the process of being purged at the beginning of the decline of the Great Purge.
-During the high of the Great Purge, which lasted millenia, 630,720,000,000 galaxies were purged yearly.
+During the height of the Great Purge, which lasted millenia, 630,720,000,000 galaxies were purged yearly.
 Becuase of this, it will take 1000 years for the Great Purge to fully end (since the fight is "ongoing").